Winding its way through the glacially carved landscape of central Tasmania, the Overland Track is one of Australia's most iconic bushwalks.

 Moreover, many people are surprised at the variety of track surfaces on the Overland Track.

-Two-thirds of the track is natural surface, which could include boulders, tree roots, forest litter, gravel, and mud.
+Two-thirds of the track is a natural surface, including boulders, tree roots, forest litter, gravel, and mud.
 So you must have a pair (or two) of good quality walking boots.

 While the Overland Track has its challenges, it is an experience that should be on the bucket list of every bushwalker.

-If you are interested in finding out more about the Overland Track, check out the Tasmanian Parks and Wildlife Service website.
+If you want to learn more about the Overland Track, check out the Tasmanian Parks and Wildlife Service website.

 ________